 I’m an multi-disciplinary artist, cultural and political activist and active citizen.
 I also have to earn a living.
 Alongisde art I currently work two days a week for the intergenerational arts charity Magic Me and run a small gardening business.
-I’ve recently changed location, after 32 years in London I’m back in Maidenhead to care for my 93 year old mother.
+In 2018, after 32 years in London, I moved back in Maidenhead to care for my 96 year old mother.
 You can find out more about my professional career on Linkedin: uk.linkedin.com/pub/deborah-mason/7/610/901/

 5 years ago I had a life-changing conversation with Lucy Neal (author of Playing for Time, Making Art as if the World Matters – and much more) and read Robert Macfarland’s book ‘Landmarks’.
 In that book I found a paragraph that has informed all my artistic work since then.
 In a nutshell the idea that to give close attention to something generates empathy with it, and because of that empathy we care more about what happens to that thing/person/place.
-This has been a theme in my Artist in Residence in My Own Street project, in Plant of the Day, in Cheer up Love! and in my new project 365 Days of Mum.
+This has been a theme in my Artist in Residence in My Own Street project, in Plant of the Day, in Cheer up Love! and my new interest in portraiture.
 I also find it retrospectively in London Debates and Collage 365.

 I have worked with Prof Ann Light of University of Sussex on a number of creative projects linking creative practice and environmental and community sustainability most recently: